remz1337/ProxmoxVE/README.md

 # Extra configurations
 I have added some configuration options to streamline deployment of certain services in my environment.
 When building a container, I run an extra script to do that additional configuration.
 That script is `ct/post_create_lxc.sh`, which is called at the end of the `build_container()` function (in `build.func`).
 This can be used to:
 - mount a shared folder by adding this configuration to the LXC:`mp0: /mnt/pve/share/public,mp=/mnt/pve/share`
-- setup postfix service to run as a satellite, leverage a single postfix LXC to send all emails
+- setup postfix service to run as a satellite, leveraging a single postfix LXC to send all emails
 - passthrough a Nvidia GPU

 Some of these configurations leverage settings that can be found in `/etc/pve-helper-scripts.conf`.

 # Deploying services